Index

 Overview

 Statseeker is available for cloud-based deployment via Amazon’s AWS Cloud Services platform.
-This document provides an overview to the process required, and highlights the key considerations when creating an AWS Statseeker deployment.
+This document provides an overview of the process required and highlights the key considerations when creating an AWS Statseeker deployment.

 Note: the screenshots presented and processes described were accurate at the time of writing this document.
 These may become out-of-date due to changes made to the Amazon AWS platform and marketplace, but the Statseeker-specific requirements and considerations presented here will always be accurate.